Spinal muscular atrophy

 Preclinical research has shown that the timing of treatment may also be critical – early treatment, before too many motor neurons are lost, is likely to be most successful.
 The window of opportunity for treatment of people with SMA is not known which makes it difficult to plan clinical trials that will give positive results.
 If a successful treatment is found it may be beneficial for a newborn screening program for SMA to be introduced so that treatment can be started before symptoms appear and the motor neurons are lost.

 I Am a Carrier of the SMA Gene … What Can I Do?

+You can get regular updates by becoming a friend of the MDA Facebook page.
 For more detailed information on genetics, genetic counselling and available tests contact MDA on 9320 9555 or firstname.lastname@example.org.

-Last Reviewed: 30/09/2013
+Last Reviewed: 01/11/2019

 Muscular dystrophy describes a group of inherited diseases in which the muscles that control movement become progressively weaker and waste away, causing symptoms such as difficulty walking.

 We feel the sensation of pain when pain receptors send electrical signals along nerves to the spinal cord and brain.